jjvanzon/JJs-Reference-Architecture/aspects.md

 So the collection of `Products` gets updated.

-But this does not cover edge cases like `null` values or when the `Product` was already in the collection.
+But this does not cover edge cases like `null` or `Product` already in collection.

 It may be tempting to call a [LinkTo](patterns.md#linkto) method from the property setter instead.
 The tendency to divert to an abstraction like that may be quite strong and for good reason.